-Worship Activities and Services Limit size of gathering to no more than 25% of the maximum occupancy of the space in use.
-Limit size of gathering to no more than 25 people for services occurring outdoors. ☐ Ensure people maintain 6 feet of distance between households during worship, including when seated.
-Exception: when the core activity requires a shorter distance (e.g. pallbearing), participants must wear a mask. ☐ Ensure a distance of 12 feet is maintained from any person that is singing or projecting their voice without a face covering.
+Worship Activities and Services Mandatory [Under NY State Executive Orders published on June 26, 2020] Limit size of gathering to no more than 25% of the maximum occupancy of the space in use.
+Limit size of gathering to no more than 25 people for services occurring outdoors.
+Ensure people maintain 6 feet of distance between households during worship, including when seated.
+Exception: when the core activity requires a shorter distance (e.g. pallbearing), participants must wear a mask.
+Ensure a distance of 12 feet is maintained from any person that is singing or projecting their voice without a face covering.
 If closer than 12 feet, individuals must be protected by a face covering or a clear impermeable barrier that reaches from the ground to above their head.
 Reduce the use of objects touched by many.
 For example, instead of passing an offering plate during the service, place an offering plate in a fixed location to reduce contact-to-contact virus spread.
 It is strongly recommended to remove all non-essential ritual objects entirely.
-Mandatory Frequently disinfect commonly shared objects during worship (e.g. prayer books, sacred [Under NY State objects) and encourage participants to clean their hands before and after contact with the Executive Orders object. published on June 26, 2020] If cleaning or disinfection products cause safety hazards or degrades the material (e.g. religious artifact), put in place hand hygiene stations, provide gloves, and/or limit the number of individuals touching such material.
+Frequently disinfect commonly shared objects during worship (e.g. prayer books, sacred object.) and encourage participants to clean their hands before and after contact with the object.
+If cleaning or disinfection products causes safety hazards or degrades the material (e.g. religious artifact), put in place hand hygiene stations, provide gloves, and/or limit the number of individuals touching such material.
 Prohibit sharing food or beverages within the facility.
 For rituals that include consumption or offerings of food or drink (i.e. communion, food offerings) find alternatives such as individual servings to reduce hand-to-hand virus transmission.
 Restrict ceremonial handholding, shaking hands, hugging, and kissing with members of different households during services or prayers.
-Instead, find an acceptable alternative gesture of greeting that minimizes contact, such as a gentle bow. ☐ For funeral-related services, prohibit touching, hugging, or kissing the body of a deceased person who had confirmed or suspected COVID-19, per CDC guidance.
-Consult the CDC's Considerations for Gatherings & Community Events.
-O Hold services outdoors whenever possible (e.g. outdoor service for religious gatherings or graveside-only service for funerals).
-O Offer multiple service times to reduce the number of congregants together in the facility.
-O Create pre-registration for in-person gatherings to abide by occupancy limits.
+Instead, find an acceptable alternative gesture of greeting that minimizes contact, such as a gentle bow.
+For funeral-related services, prohibit touching, hugging, or Kissing the Recommended Consult the CDC's Considerations for Gatherings & Community Events.
+Hold services outdoors whenever possible (e.g. outdoor service for religious gatherings or graveside-only service for funerals).
+Offer multiple service times to reduce the number of congregants together in the facility.
+Create pre-registration for in-person gatherings to abide by occupancy limits.
 To see a registration form template created by NYDIS, click here.
-Recommended O Adapt ritual worship activities and remove all non-essential items to minimize contact between individuals and commonly touched objects and surfaces.
-O Remove religious texts from use and encourage congregation members to bring their own.
+Adapt ritual worship activities and remove all non-essential items to minimize contact between individuals and commonly touched objects and surfaces.
+Remove religious texts from use and encourage congregation members to bring their own.
 Alternatively, houses of worship can use technology to project liturgy on the walls or replicate all songs and prayers into single-use photocopied bulletins.
-O Find alternatives for group singing such as instrumental or pre-recorded music.
-Instruments used should be sanitized before and after each use, instrument sharing should be minimized.
-O Microphones should not be shared between multiple people during a service.
+Find alternatives for group singing such as instrumental or pre-recorded music.
+Instruments used should be sanitized before and after each use, instrument should be minimized.
+Microphones should not be shared between multiple people during a service.
 Alternatives include assigning one dedicated microphone per person or utilizing microphone covers that are replaced between each person's use.
-O Empty fonts or other water-related ceremonial spaces to prohibit spread of the virus.
+Empty fonts or other water-related ceremonial spaces to prohibit spread of the virus.
 Avoid rituals involving physical touch and water-based elements (i.e. water baptisms).